Kamal ud-Din of Sulu

-Kamal ud-Din (reigned 1480 – 1505) was the second Hashemite Sultan of Sulu.
+Kamal ud-Din (reigned 1480 – 1505) was the second Sultan of Sulu.

 The eldest son of his predecessor, Sharif ul-Hāshim, Kamal ud-Din became Sultan on the death of his father in 1480.
 During his reign, he appointed qadi to administer justice and oversaw the conversion of people in Luzon and the Visayas.
 He died in 1505 and is buried in a grave, marked by a stone slab, near to Buasa.
 He was succeeded by his son, Amir ul-Umara.